greenmochi/ultimate/README.md

-# kabedon-kokoro
+# ultimate-heart
-A beating heart to help kabedon-electron control the underworld.
+A beating heart to help ultimate control the underworld.

 # Overview
 **Note:** This is somewhat of an awkward configuration.
 Due to grpc-gateway not exposing the actual mux that's passed to the http handler, we will temporarily use this setup:

 - Run grpc-gateway on one local port
-- Run kabedon-kokoro on a different local port
+- Run ultimate-heart on a different local port

 We need this extra server to handle middleware logic, though not an actual middleware, and other logistical means like logging and gRPC server liveness.